konnektiv/badgeos-achievement-shortcode-add-on/readme.txt

 License: GNU AGPLv3
 License URI: http://www.gnu.org/licenses/agpl-3.0.html

-Adds a shortcode to show or hide content depeneding on if the user has earned a specific achievement.
+Adds a shortcode to show or hide content depending on if the user has earned a specific achievement.

 == Description ==

-Adds a shortcode to show or hide content depeneding on if the user has earned a specific achievement.
+Adds a shortcode to show or hide content depending on if the user has earned a specific achievement.

 **Note:** You will need to install the free [BadgeOS plugin](http://wordpress.org/extend/plugins/badgeos/ "BadgeOS")&trade; (version 1.2 or higher) to use the BadgeOS Community Add-on.